Home Recording Studio Ideas: How to Set Up Equipment in a Bedroom

 Matt Parisi from Studio Chimp adds, “Some people starting a home studio may have saved up a few grand and are wanting to have something more robust.
 Therefore it’s potentially a wiser investment if can stretch your budget to another couple of hundred to buy something like the AT4033 or equivalent.”

-Bedroom recording studio set up
+Bedroom studio ideas

 Setting up a home recording studio is no small feat but it is immensely rewarding once put into practice.
 You’ll notice that the items listed above are just the bare bones and that there is a vast amount of other equipment you can add to embellish your studio further.